tarantool/doc/doc/dev_guide/internals/msgpack_extensions.rst

 ``MP_INTERVAL`` type is 6.

-The interval is saved as variant of a map with predefined number of known attributes names.
+The interval is saved as a variant of a map with a predefined number of known attribute names.
-Some attributes might be undefined.
-In this case, they will be omitted from the generated payload.
+If some attributes are undefined, they are omitted from the generated payload.

 The interval MessagePack representation looks like this: